onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 18 of the default ONNX operator set.
+This version of the operator has been available since version 17 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#LayerNormalization-17">17</a>

 #### Attributes